geopm/geopm/docs/source/geopmsession.1.rst

 --print-header  .. _printheader option:

-    Deprecated now this option is the default, see --no-header.
+    Deprecated.
+Now this option is the default, see --no-header.

 -n, --no-header  .. _header option: